 NOTICE: The materials in this free Resource Center are the product of over 30 years of development and testing working with organizations of various sizes and industries around the globe.
-To accelerate adoption of Objective Centric ERM and Internal Audit methods globally we now offer reference aids to public and private sector organizations free of charge, with the exception of any organization whose purpose is to generate revenue from direct or indirect sale of the materials.
+To accelerate adoption of Objective Centric Risk Management methods globally we now offer reference aids to public and private sector organizations free of charge, with the exception of any organization whose purpose is to generate revenue from direct or indirect sale and/or use of the materials.
+For training and consulting services, we offer varying packages including a ‘Quick Start’ consultation package that includes 15 hours of remote support and a full license to an extensive range of materials for $5,000 USD.
+Click here for an overview of key benefits/features.
 Contact us today to become an authorized distributor.
 Permission to reproduce with attribution is granted by Risk Oversight Solutions Inc. (ROS), with the exception noted above.
-ROS and authorized ROS service providers offer implementation and training support services to organizations that want to implement Objective Centric ERM and Internal Audit.
+ROS and authorized ROS service providers offer implementation and training support services to organizations that want to implement Strategy & Value Oversight – Objective Centric ERM .
 Contact us today to help your organization dramatically increase the efficiency and effectiveness of your ERM and Internal Audit programs.

 The simple truth is that traditional risk centric approaches to ERM and point-in-time internal audits have not worked very well, and are not delivering the value stakeholders want and expect.
 This has been the conclusion of many governance failure post mortems, and is increasingly the conclusion of Boards and C-Suite level executives surveyed.

-Objective Centric ERM & Internal Audit has been specifically designed to focus the efforts of top management, work units and assurance groups on an organization’s top value creation and preservation objectives – integrating the efforts of all assurance providers.
+Objective Centric Risk Management has been specifically designed to focus the efforts of top management, work units and assurance groups on an organization’s top value creation and preservation objectives – integrating the efforts of all assurance providers.
 The central goal is to generate better information on the true state of retained risk to help senior management and the Board balance conflicting objectives and drive long term value creation.

 Using end result objectives as a foundation for integrated assurance is a simple step that quickly aligns strategic planning with the efforts of ERM and internal audit groups.
 Want more value from your ERM and internal audit spending?
 Objective centric ERM and internal audit is the answer.

-In addition to the free Objective Centric ERM and Internal Audit materials below, email us to receive a complimentary Owner/Sponsor Introductory Step-by-Step Guide to Completing RiskStatusline and the Objective Centric ERM & IA RiskStatusline MSWord Template to complete your assessment.
+In addition to the free Objective Centric Risk Management materials below, email us to receive a complimentary Owner/Sponsor Introductory Step-by-Step Guide to Completing RiskStatusline and the Objective Centric Risk Management & IA RiskStatusline MSWord Template to complete your assessment.
 It includes risk assessment methods, risk treatment considerations and more.
 The template is an easy to fill out form to complete your Objective Centric Risk Assessment.
 Contact us today for these complimentary documents.

 RiskStatusline™ Risk Treatment Principles: Risk Treatment Design Aid and Expanded Trigger Statements